Founder & Executive Director

 Luann Tan (Algoso)

 Digital Communications Strategist

 Luann V. Tan manages digital communication and online visibility with the organization’s communities and partners.
 She has over six years of cultural organizing, production, and digital strategy within the racial, gender, and economic justice space.
 Luann is a queer disabled Filipinx daughter of immigrants who grew up in a working-class multigenerational household in Southern California.

 Social Work Fellow

-As social work fellow, Becca works alongside the programs team to support the build out of the organization’s field strategy, including survivor-centered programming, healing and organizing.
-Becca comes from the New York education and intersectional gender justice space, and recently graduated with a Masters in Social Work.
+As social work fellow, Becca works alongside the programs team to support the build out of the organization’s field strategy, including survivor-centered programming, healing, and organizing.
+Becca is a Licensed Social Worker in New York State who comes from the education and intersectional gender justice space.
 She is thrilled to be a part of this incredible team visioning a world without sexual violence.

 Ryann’s passion is to create love and space that uplifts and transforms.
 Over the last 15 years, Ryann has created and produced music festivals, concerts, parties and more.
 In 2009 Ryann founded the bklyn boihood collective.
 Now celebrating a decade of events, the collective has grown into a community staple.
 By creating spaces like the Soul of BK festival, Ryann has been able to empower Black businesses, queer and trans artists and employ local youth.
 While producing events and spaces, Ryann has also worked in the film industry, serving as talent coordinator and music supervisor for films.
 In 2016, Ryann was voted one of Brooklyn Magazine’s top 100 cultural innovators and in 2019 was featured in the New York Times article, “The Joy of Queer Parties.
 In June, Ryann was awarded the 2019 Community Leadership Award from the Brooklyn Pride Center.